jordifierro/jordifierro.github.io/_posts/2016-01-06-project-development-mantras.md

 comments: true
 ---

-I love to work on my own projects, bootstrapping and do it using lean/agile methodologies.
+I love to work in my own projects, bootstrapping and do it using lean/agile methodologies.
-I've written down this list for myself to stay focused on the most important things, like my little journey backpack.
+I've written down this list for myself to stay focused on the most important things, as it was my little journey backpack.

 ![Bootstrapping](/assets/images/bootstrapping.jpg)